Code-Institute-Submissions/Milestone-Project-181/README.md

 <span>LIT icon obtained from <a href="https://www.reddit.com/r/TheLeavingCert/comments/ix835j/lit_discord/">here</a></span>

-<span>NT icon obtained from <a href="https://stock.adobe.com/ie/images/letter-nt-crown-logo-icon-design-template-elements/201744729">here</a></span>
+<span>NT icon obtained from <a href="https://companiesmarketcap.com/northern-trust/revenue/">here</a></span>

 <strong>Acknowledgements:</strong>

-I received inspiration for this project from my mentor
+I received inspiration for this project from my mentor Nishant Kumar.

-I also received inspiration from an Bootstrap mini project that was taught to use as part of our course
+I also received inspiration from an Bootstrap mini project that was taught to use as part of our course.